coder0107git/cookieclicker/README.md

 Cookie Clicker
 ==============

-A clone of the original game here: http://orteil.dashnet.org/cookieclicker/
+A clone of the original game here (with some modifications by @coder0107git): http://orteil.dashnet.org/cookieclicker/.
+Originaly cloned by @eli-schwartz.

-Not for school use
+Not to be played in educational enviorments.